-- Add the rhubarb to a pan with 3 tbsp water and the sugar.
+- Add the rhubarb to a pan with 3 tbsp water.
 Bring to the boil, turn down the heat, add a lid and simmer for 6 minutes, stirring regularly, adding another tablespoon of water if it starts to stick.
 The rhubarb should be soft, but still hold its shape.

 - Transfer the rhubarb to a bowl and add the artificial sweetener.
 Mix well and taste adding a little more artificial sweetener if needed, then leave to cool.
-Remember the yogurt and cream contain natural sugars so don't over sweeten.
+Remember the yogurt contains natural sugars so don't over sweeten.

 - In a bowl, mix the yogurt and crème fraiche together and fold in the rhubarb.
 Place in glasses and chill before serving.